TAO672/data_management2/README.md

 # ✈️ Airline Delay and Cancellation Analysis (2006)

-This project analyzes flight delay and cancellation data from 2006 using Apache Hive and Jupyter Notebook.
-It aims to explore temporal patterns, identify major causes of delays, and highlight problematic flights and routes.
+This project analyzes U.S. domestic airline flight delay and cancellation data from the year 2006.
+By combining Apache Hive for large-scale SQL-based queries and Jupyter Notebook for data visualization, the project explores temporal delay patterns, major causes of delays and cancellations, and identifies the most problematic flight routes and carriers.

+The data is sourced from the Hive table flights_2006, preloaded in the HDP Sandbox environment.
+It contains millions of flight records with detailed information on scheduled time, delays, cancellations, and reasons.

 ---